Kyuu-Ji/htb-write-up/sink/write-up-sink.md

 ### Exploiting HTTP Request Smuggling

 The load balancer **HAProxy** sends every request to the web server **gunicorn**.
-The TCP-handshake in these requests are a bigger than usual, as these rely on **chunking**, which allows to send multiple HTTP requests in a single packet.
+The TCP-handshake in these requests are bigger than usual, as these rely on **chunking**, which allows to send multiple HTTP requests in a single packet.

 In this vulnerability a _vertical tab_ in the _Transfer-Encoding_ header is used, that is ignored by **HAProxy**, but gets processed by **gunicorn** to hijack the request.